 - Additional FTP training videos (how to connect securely to your server, how to resume interrupted file transfers, exporting and importing Filezilla settings, how to view hidden files, etc.)

-Disclaimer: This site has no association with WordPress or any of the WordPress-related products discussed on this website.
-We may derive an affiliate commission from the sale of any third-party products mentioned on this website.
-All images are the copyright of their respective owners and are being used solely for training and illustrative purposes.
+Disclaimer: This site is not directly associated with WordPress, Automattic, or any WordPress products mentioned on this website.
+We may derive a financial benefit from the sale of products mentioned on this website.
+All images and information sourced from product websites are the copyright of their respective owners and are being used solely for illustrative or training purposes.